Skip to Content

 • Comparing and Contrasting Weed Whackers and Lawnmowers

-Both weed whackers and lawnmowers have their specific pros and cons when compared to one another.
+Both weed whackers and lawnmowers have specific pros and cons when compared to one another.
 Weed whackers are more lightweight, making them lighter and easier to use.
 This makes them more adept at handling areas that are hard to reach with a mower.

 • Making the Right Tool Choice

-I personally recommend using a mix of both lawnmowers and weed whackers for optimal control over your lawn’s health and appearance.
+I recommend using a mix of lawnmowers and weed whackers for optimal control over your lawn’s health and appearance.
 Utilize the lawnmower for abundant, open areas and the weed whacker for corners and edges unreachable by the mower.

-For additional information on lawn care, the University of California Agriculture and Natural Resources department provides a detailed resource packed full of helpful advice.
+For additional information on lawn care, the University of California Agriculture and Natural Resources Department provides a detailed resource packed full of helpful advice.

 • Maintenance and Upkeep of Lawn Movers and Weed Whackers